Despite Syria rift, Hezbollah pledges full support to Hamas

 Nasrallah delivered his speech in public in Hezbollah's stronghold of south Beirut, a rare event for the militant Shi'ite Lebanese leader who has lived in hiding, fearing for his security, after Hezbollah's 2006 war with Israel.

 That inconclusive 34-day conflict won Hezbollah sweeping support around the Arab world for standing up to Israel's military superiority.
-But its more recent military action in neighbouring Syria has eroded that regional backing.
+But its more recent military action in neighboring Syria has eroded that regional backing.

 Shi'ite Hezbollah has sent thousands of fighters into Syria to fight alongside President Bashar al-Assad's forces, helping turn the tide against overwhelmingly Sunni Muslim rebels.